connormanning/entwine/doc/source/configuration.md

 ### output (scan)

-The `output` for a scan is a file path to write detailed summary information determined by the scan, including per-file metadata.
-This output file, in JSON format, may be used as the `input` for a [build](#build) command.
+The `output` for a scan is a directory path to write detailed summary information determined by the scan, including per-file metadata.
+The `ept-scan.json` file that is written to this output directory may be used as the `input` for a [build](#build) command.